ranranrunforit/AI-Infra/llm_deployment/README.md

 **Important**: Never commit secrets to Git!
 Create them manually:

 # Step 1: Create the Namespace
-Since your initial command tried to use llm-platform, let’s create that one:

 kubectl create namespace llm-platform

 # Step 2: Create the Secret
-Now that the namespace exists, your original command will work:

 kubectl create secret generic llm-api-secrets ` --from-literal=HUGGING_FACE_TOKEN=your-actual-token-here `
   --from-literal=PINECONE_API_KEY=your-key-if-using-pinecone `